kmajeed/cwac-loaderex/README.markdown

 CWAC LoaderEx: Taking Loaders to the Next Level
 ===============================================

+**THIS PROJECT IS DISCONTINUED.
+Use it at your own risk.
+If you are maintaining a public fork that you would like others to consider using, add an issue asking for a link to your fork from this `README`**.

 Android 3.0 introduced the `Loader` framework, and the Android Compatibility Library allows you to use that framework going back to Android 1.6.
 However, the only